yvetteds/yvette-desereville-capstone-fullstack/Proposal.md

 Current available project management tools/apps, like Asana, ClickUp & Jira, (all of which I have previously used in research settings, or a combination of), have their weaknesses when it comes to lofty research goals/projects or any repetitive processes that are involved with experimental projects.

 This project is motivated by my work at an early-stage research startup.
 My role as a researcher in industry helped me understand the needs of my team.
 This work is also inspired by my experiences as a graduate research student who wrote a thesis and was interviewing while transitioning into industry.
-Having a worked around a lot of researchers I see a gap in this space that could be filled in terms of how they manage their brand and their projects.
+Having worked around a lot of researchers I see a gap in this space that could be filled in terms of how they manage their brand and their projects.

 ### User Profile